Margomulyo, Bojonegoro

-Margomulyo is a district in Bojonegoro Regency, East Java, Indonesia.
+Margomulyo is an administrative district (kecamatan) in Bojonegoro Regency, in East Java Province of Indonesia.
 It is located in the southwest of the regency and borders Ngraho District to the north, Tambakrejo District to the east, Ngawi Regency to the south, and Central Java Province to the west.
 The followers of Saminism Movement live in this district and are still practising their belief.

 Administration

 Margomulyo is divided into 6 administrative villages (kelurahan, desa), listed below:

 Transport

 Roads

 Indonesian National Route 20 runs from Babat to Caruban through Margomulyo.